State Tax Returns, Deadlines, Extensions

 Interactive State Map

-Click on one or more of the states in the map below to visit a specific state page.
+Select one or more of the states in the map below to visit a specific state page.

-When to File a Nonresident State Tax Return
+When to File a Nonresident State Tax Return?

 You may need to file a nonresident tax return for each state in which you worked, but did not reside.
 For example, if you lived in one state and worked in another, you will usually need to file a resident return for the state in which you lived and a nonresident return for the state in which you worked.